Chinese nationals in Singapore: History

 for jobs during the colonial period of the region.
 In 1821, the first Chinese junk arrived in Singapore, then a newly founded British port.
 During this period of time, the port of Singapore became one of the largest hubs in Asia, beating out Batavia (present day Jakarta, Indonesia) as an international trading port.
 By 1871, due to the influx of migrants from Malaya, China, India and other parts of Asia, Singapore's population had reached nearly 100,000, with over half of them being Chinese.
 By the 1930s, there were 4 million ethnic Chinese living in Southeast Asia, forming a significant minority population within different territories in the region.
 Today, descendants of early Chinese migrants make up the bulk of the population of Chinese Singaporeans.

 Newer Chinese migration today began from the 1980s, with many of them working in blue-collar jobs during Singapore's rapid industrialisation which began in the 1970s.
-During 1989, after the Tiananmen Square protests, the Singaporean government offered 25,000 permanent residency status to Hong Kong residents for them to settle in Singapore.
+After the 1989 Tiananmen Square protests and massacre, the Singaporean government offered 25,000 permanent residency status to Hong Kong residents for them to settle in Singapore.
 One of the reasons was also to maintain the racial percentage of the 3 major ethnic groups in Singapore, with Singaporeans migrating aboard and to offset the declining birth rate.
 Education in Singapore is also another reason for migration, with the Singaporean government providing scholarships to attract international students outside of ASEAN countries.
-These includes pre-tertiary and undergraduate institutions, and although the scholarships are bond-free, recipients would have to work in a Singaporean company for a period of time before they can leave the country.
+This includes pre-tertiary and undergraduate institutions, and although the scholarships are bond-free, recipients would have to work in a Singaporean company for a period of time before they can leave the country.
 Another reason for migration is investments, where Chinese generally open a family office to get a golden visa for residency and work in Singapore.
 Without disclosing the country of origin, according to the Monetary Authority of Singapore, the number of family offices in Singapore almost doubled to 700 between 2020 and 2021.

 Demographics

 In 1990, according to the United Nations Department of Economic and Social Affairs, among the 177,245 Chinese nationals residing in Singapore, there were a total of 150,447 from Mainland China, 15,043 from Hong Kong and 11,755 from Macau residing in Singapore.
 In 2000, the number of Chinese nationals increased to 311,501 individuals.
 Individuals from mainland China and Hong Kong increased by 66.3% and 70.7% respectively while the number of Chinese nationals from Macau decreased by 16.1% for that year.
-Since then, the population of Chinese nationals residing in Singapore has increased steadily and it reached a total population of 532,734 in 2015, before falling to 451,481 in 2019.
+Since then, the population of Chinese nationals residing in Singapore has increased steadily and it reached a total population of 532,734 in 2015, before falling to 514,110 in 2020.
 One of the reasons for the decline might be due to the Singapore government tightening immigration rules in that same year for hiring foreigners.
 In 2020, policies on hiring foreigners were further amended by the Ministry on Manpower to encourage companies to practice fair employment practices.